tldr-pages/tldr/pages/common/notmuch.md

 `notmuch setup`

-- Add tags for all messages matching the search term:
+- Add a tag for all messages matching a search term:

 `notmuch tag +{{custom_tag}} "{{search_term}}"`